 Mindful Emotion Coaching and Early Years

-The four Early Years settings we are working with in Yeovil in 2020/21 will each receive a 'My First Emotions' pack as well as a copy of My Brain by Ali Hart, Five to Thrive Why People need People, Finding Ray's Key written by Sam Goddard and a sample of each of John Timpson's booklets for schools.
+The four Early Years settings we are working with in Yeovil have each received a 'My First Emotions' pack as well as a copy of My Brain by Ali Hart, Five to Thrive Why People need People, Finding Ray's Key written by Sam Goddard and a sample of each of John Timpson's booklets for schools.
 Each setting has the opportunity to refer two families brfore Christmas and two families before the beginning of March.

 Dr Sarah Temple is supported by EHCAP Ltd to devise an innovative approach to emotion intelligence and wellness appropriate for Early Years settings.